Last updated on December 5th, 2022 at 09:30 pm

 29. TAYRONA NATIONAL PARK

-Tayrona National Park, on the Caribbean coast, is a bizarre environment in every way, crystalline blue waters, dense vegetation, old ruins, and massive boulders towering over hiking pathways.
+Tayrona National Park, on the Caribbean coast, is a bizarre environment in every way, with crystalline blue waters, dense vegetation, old ruins, and massive boulders towering over hiking pathways.
 Tayrona National Park evokes visions of Jurassic Park, and there are enough of wild animals to keep nature enthusiasts entertained.

 30. ROSARIO ISLANDS